zarf-dev/proposals/0048-schema-update-process/README.md

 below is for the real nitty-gritty.
 -->

-During Zarf's lifetime it will introduce, deprecate, and remove ZarfPackageConfig API versions.
+During Zarf's lifetime it will introduce, deprecate, and drop support for ZarfPackageConfig API versions.
 Once a version is deprecated users will still be able to perform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
-Once an API version is removed Zarf will error if a user tries to perform any package operations with that package.
+Zarf will drop support for an API version one year after it is deprecated.
+Once an API version is no longer supported, Zarf will error if a user tries to perform any zarf package operations with that API version.

-The stored `zarf.yaml` in a package will contain all API versions known at the time of package creation.
+The `zarf.yaml` in a built package will include the package definition for every supported API version.
 When printing the package definition to the user, for instance, with the command `zarf package inspect definition` the API version will be the version that the package was created with.
 A new field `.build.apiVersion` will be added to all schemas to track which API version was used at build time.

 A new command `zarf dev convert` will be introduced to allow users to convert from one API version to another.
 By default the command will take the current version and migrate it to the latest schema.
 It will accept an optional API version, so a user could run `zarf dev convert v1beta1`.
 Convert will not allow changing from a newer version to an older version so running `zarf dev convert v1alpha1` on a `v1beta1` schema will error.